Women in Business Break New Ground: 60 Years of McDonough Alumnae

 “Company commitment to gender diversity is at an all-time high, which is encouraging,” says Rachel Schall Thomas (C’93), co-founder and CEO of LeanIn.Org and co-author of the report.
 “But women, especially women of color, continue to be underrepresented in business at every level.”

 McDonough, which has admitted women since it was established in 1957 (and admitted women 12 years before the College), now has over 6,000 undergraduate alumnae and over 3,200 master’s degree alumnae.
-In an upcoming book celebrating 60 years of Georgetown McDonough alumnae in business, available in 2020, Michael O’Leary, teaching professor and faculty chair of the McDonough Undergraduate Program, and a team of students chronicle the experiences of alumnae through personal stories and historical context.
+In an upcoming book celebrating 60 years of Georgetown McDonough alumnae in business, available March 2021, Michael O’Leary, teaching professor and faculty chair of the McDonough Undergraduate Program, and a team of students chronicle the experiences of alumnae through personal stories and historical context.

 Together, the women’s stories over the decades paint a picture of ambition in the face of discrimination — both overt and subtle — and perseverance in the effort to dismantle barriers for the next generation of women in business.